-D&B and certain of its directors have been served with a complaint filed purportedly on behalf of D&B's shareholders alleging breach of fiduciary duties by directors of D&B in connection with their approval of the transactions contemplated by the merger agreement.
+D&B and certain of its directors have been served with a complaint filed purportedly on behalf of D&B's shareholders alleging breaches of fiduciary duty by directors of D&B in connection with their approval of the transactions contemplated by the merger agreement.
 The purported class action, filed in state district court in Dallas County, Texas on May 31, 2002, seeks an injunction preventing consummation of the proposed transaction and unspecified damages.
 D&B has also been served with four similar complaints filed in the state of Missouri on or after June 3, 2002, one filed in the circuit court of Greene County, and three in the circuit court of Cole County.
-D&B and some or all of the members of D&B's board of directors have been named as defendants in these complaints, and two of the complaints filed in Cole County purport to name Investcorp.
+D&B and all of the members of D&B's board of directors have been named as defendants in each of those complaints, and two of the complaints filed in Cole County also name Investcorp as a defendant.

-In each of these actions, the complaint was filed before, and has not been amended since, the tender offer was terminated and the merger agreement amended to increase the merger consideration to \$13.50 per share.
-These actions, in which the plaintiffs seek class certification, generally allege that:
+In each of these actions, the complaint was filed before the tender offer was terminated and the merger agreement amended to increase the merger consideration to \$13.50 per share.
+The plaintiffs in these actions seek class certification, and generally allege that:

-- (1) the \$12.00 price per share of D&B common stock offered prior to amendment of the merger agreement is inadequate; - (2) Houlihan Lokey's opinion as to the fairness of the transaction relies on a flawed analysis that understates the intrinsic value of D&B; - (3) D&B's offering documents were materially false and misleading because they failed to disclose, among other things, the Special Committee's alleged failure to act independently in obtaining the highest value for D&B's shares and the substance of, and procedures for, discussions with other prospective purchasers; - (4) some or all of the members of D&B's board of directors breached their fiduciary duties to D&B's shareholders in connection with the merger by, among other things, submitting materially false and misleading offering documents, failing to hold an auction of the company to obtain the highest value for its shares, failing to pursue or thwarting the efforts of unsolicited prospective purchasers, taking advantage of their position within D&B to negotiate the Support and Exchange Agreement, and requiring D&B to pay a break-up fee of \$5 million (in addition to other expenses) in order to discourage other competitive offers; and - (5) the continuing shareholders, together with Investcorp, are engaging in the merger transaction to capture the future market potential of D&B for themselves without regard for D&B's public stockholders;
+- (1) the \$12.00 price per share of D&B common stock offered prior to amendment of the merger agreement is inadequate; - (2) Houlihan Lokey's opinion as to the fairness of the transaction relies on a flawed analysis that understates the intrinsic value of D&B; - (3) D&B's offering documents were materially false and misleading because they failed to disclose, among other things, the special committee's alleged failure to act independently in obtaining the highest value for D&B's shares and the substance of, and procedures for, discussions with other prospective purchasers; - (4) some or all of the members of D&B's board of directors breached their fiduciary duties to D&B's shareholders in connection with the merger by, among other things, submitting materially false and misleading offering documents, failing to hold an auction of the company to obtain the highest value for its shares, failing to pursue or thwarting the efforts of unsolicited prospective purchasers, taking advantage of their position within D&B to negotiate the Support and Exchange Agreement, and requiring D&B to pay a break-up fee of \$5 million (in addition to other expenses) in order to discourage other competitive offers; and - (5) the continuing shareholders, together with Investcorp, are engaging in the merger transaction to capture the future market potential of D&B for themselves without regard for D&B's public stockholders;

 The actions seek injunctive relief against the merger, rescission of the merger if it is consummated or rescissionary damages, monetary damages, and an award of plaintiffs' costs and attorneys' fees.
 None of the lawsuits specify any amount of damages sought and, therefore, it is not practicable to estimate a range of possible loss in connection with this litigation.
+The Dallas County complaint and one of the Cole County complaints have been amended following the announcement of the increase in the merger consideration.
+These amended class action complaints, both of which were filed in July 2002, renew their initial allegations and allege that the cash consideration of \$13.50 per share is inadequate.